kyle589/cse15l-lab-reports/lab-report-1-week-2.md

 ## Installing VScode
 * Install VScode through the link [VSCode](https://code.visualstudio.com/)
 * You can install any language you would like.
-In this class I installed Java.
+In this class I installed Java

 ![Image](VSCodePic.png)